SkylineCommunications/dataminer-docs-connectors/connector/doc/ONATi_Splunk_Monitoring.md

 HTTP CONNECTION:

 - **IP address/host**: The polling IP or URL of the destination.
-  - **IP port**: The IP port of the destination. (default: *8089*)
+- **IP port**: The IP port of the destination (default: *8089*).

 ### Initialization

-Before using the connector, user needs valid credentials to connect to Splunk server.
-Filling in the _Username_ and _Password_ on the **General** page and clicking the _Login_ button will save the session key, later used for all the search requests.
+When you have created the element, you will need to specify valid credentials to connect to the Splunk server.
+To do so, go to the **General** page, fill in the **Username** and **Password**, and click the **Login** button.
+This will save the session key, which will later be used for all the search requests.

-In order for the driver to poll tables correctly, for each table, the _search name_ parameters will need to be configured to the appropriate saved search names found in Splunk Enterprise portal or through Splunk API.
+In order for the connector to poll tables correctly, for each table, the **search name** parameters also need to be set to the appropriate saved search names found in the Splunk Enterprise portal or through the Splunk API.
 These parameters are:

-- Error Seach Name (**General** page)
+- Error Search Name (General page)
-- Commits Search Name (**General** page)
+- Commits Search Name (General page)
-- Critical Host Stats Search Name (**Statistics** page)
+- Critical Host Stats Search Name (Statistics page)
-- Warning Host Stats Search Name (**Statistics** page)
+- Warning Host Stats Search Name (Statistics page)

 ## How to use

-Splunk Monitoring will poll predefined searches saved in Splunk Enterprise through their REST Splunk API.
-Two tables found on the **Errors** and **Commits** pages are _Errors_ and _Commits_, respectively.
+The Splunk Monitoring connector will poll predefined searches saved in Splunk Enterprise through the REST Splunk API.
+On the **Errors** and **Commits** pages, it will display the corresponding tables.

-_Errors_ table displays all Splunk entries which contains words: _error_, _failed_ or _severe_ in a predefined past time slot.
-Error identifier, alongside with the IP of the host where the error occured, will uniquely identify an entry where a user can find the first and the lastest reporting of that error, number of times the error appeared, and a more verbose message related to the error, similar to the ones found in logs.
+- The **Errors** table displays all Splunk entries that contain the words *error*, *failed*, or *severe* in a predefined past time slot.
+The error identifier, alongside with the IP of the host where the error occurred, will uniquely identify an entry.
+For each entry, you can find the first and the latest reporting of that error, the number of times the error appeared, and a more verbose message related to the error similar to the ones found in the logs.

-_Commits_ table works similarly, but instead of errors it reports configuration commits made to certain devices in the system.
+- The **Commits** table is similar, but instead of errors it reports configuration commits made to certain devices in the system.

-Another functionality of the driver is statistics.
-Splunk search will get all the host IPs and count the number of messages where words "critical" and "warning" have appeared over the course of a time slot defined in Splunk Enterprise saved search.
-Results will be saved in _Critical Hosts_ and _Warning Hosts_ tables found on the **Statistics** page.
+Another functionality of the connector is statistics.
+Splunk search will retrieve all the host IPs and count the number of messages containing the words "critical" or "warning" over the course of a time slot defined in the Splunk Enterprise saved search.
+Results will be saved in the **Critical Hosts** and **Warning Hosts** tables on the **Statistics** page.

 ## Notes

-All data from every table will be erased at around midnight local time.
+The data from each table is erased at around midnight local time.